Q. What is the history of the Event?

 Q. What is the weather normally like in April?

-A. Bathurst in April has a mean minimum temperature of 7 degrees Celsius and a mean maximum temperature of 21 degrees Celsius.
+A. Bathurst in April has an average low temperature of 6 degrees Celsius and an average high temperature of 21 degrees Celsius.